This is one of a two-part series. You can also learn how to automate the deployment of FeathersJS apps to Heroku.

 ).

-The user service hook also helps with ensuring that before a user can make requests to any endpoint (apart from the registration endpoint) a JWT token is specified in the header of the request.
+The user service hook also helps ensure that before a user can make requests to any endpoint (apart from the registration endpoint) a JWT token is specified in the header of the request.

 error response.
 The same should be true for trying to update or patch another user’s account.

-Your next step is to write a test suite for this security requirements.
+Your next step is to write a test suite for these security requirements.
 To get started, you will need to set up a database to use only with the tests.
-To do so, update the test environment configuration in config/test.json
+Update the test environment configuration in config/test.json

 with this: